Welcome to Hamilton Wealth Management

 Hi.
 Thanks for visiting the Hamilton Wealth Management website.
 Hopefully, you are here either as a current client or as a prospective client looking for more information about our firm and how we may be able to help you and your family with your unique financial situation.
 Either way, we're glad you're here!
 After reviewing the information on our website, if you would like to contact us personally please call our office at (585) 381-9870 or use the “Contact” tab above to send us an email.

 If you are a prospective client of HWM, thanks for your interest.
 We have designed the website to provide you with some of the basic information about who we are and how we may be able to help you.
 Please explore the “Our Unique Process” tab to learn how Hamilton Wealth Management applies our Endowment Style Investment Management to our clients and families portfolios.
-Also, please read more about the brokerage firm we use, LPL Financial.
-We believe the combination of HWM and LPL Financial offer you and your family a unique approach to truly unbiased financial advice and investment management services.

 For clients, thanks again for the trust you have placed in us!
 You can access your accounts by selecting the “Client Login” link.
-You will need to sign up for “Client Account View” through our brokerage firm, LPL Financial, in order to receive your protected sign-in information including user ID and password.
+You will need to sign up for “Client Account View” through our brokerage firm, in order to receive your protected sign-in information including user ID and password.
 Feel free to contact our office if you'd like assistance in signing up for Account View – Lesa would be happy to walk you through it.
 Also, please pass our website link along to a friend, neighbor or coworker as they may be able to benefit from our client-focused services.
 Thanks again!

 To contact us for a no charge initial consultation please call our office at (585) 381-9870 or contact us via email using the “Contact” tab here on the website or emailing Mr. Hamilton directly at [email protected]

 What can be learned from the savings rate?